-Welcome to the LAMurakami GitHub Pages Static Website
+Welcome to the LAMurakami GitLab/GitHub Pages Static Website

-This site is hosted on GitHub Pages, a free, static site hosting service for open-source projects on GitHub.
+Since 2020 this site has been hosted on GitHub Pages, a free, static site hosting service for open-source projects on GitHub.
 GitHub Pages takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs the files through a build process, and publishes a website.
 The service is both fast and reliable thanks to the content delivery network.
 GitHub Pages source repositories have a recommended limit of 1GB, and a soft bandwidth limit of 100GB per month.
 Recommended and soft mean you may receive a polite email from GitHub Support suggesting strategies for reducing the site's impact on GitHub servers.
 GitHub or may decline to serve the site but probably not before some emails.

 The GitHub Pages service has a very important limitation: It serves static pages only.
 This means no scripts, no query parameters, no dynamic content generated on the server side, no options for injecting any server-side configuration (e.g., .htaccess).
 The build process which is triggered after changes have been pushed to the publishing source repository may be throttled if too many updates are made too fast.